MileHacker Logo

 Safety Risks

-• Avoid walking or cycling in less dense areas or isolated streets.
+• Avoid walking or cycling in less populated areas or isolated streets.

 • Steer clear of areas known for high crime rates, even during the day.

-• Do not walk or cycle at night outside of secure, well-lit areas.
+• Do not go on foot or by bike at night outside of secure, well-lit areas.

 Infrastructure Deficiencies